Although collagen is a protein, it does not have the same properties as other more commonly known proteins (e.g., whey, casein, meat, and fish).

 - Eat foods that contain the nutrients needed to form, regulate, and protect collagen.

 - Take collagen supplements (or supplement with the amino acids found in collagen).
+This is our favorite brand of collagen (you can use coupon RULEDME for 15% off).

 Let’s take a look at each strategy and how you can optimize them.